-Many –if not most– of these businesses started as family owned enterprises to provide for the everyday needs of the group.
+Many –if not most– of these businesses started as a Latino family-owned business to provide for the everyday needs of the family group.
 Some continued for generations, expanding into larger corporations –such as Goya Foods Inc. or La Preferida– while others faded and disappeared.

 What are the secrets to building a successful and thriving family business?